robertodell/uchicago-cs-git-tutorial/README.md

-i made some ccccccøø≈≈changes Roberteodell Robert Odell
+more more more changei made some ccccccøø≈≈changes Roberteodell Robert Odell